changseverus/Accent-spectrum-Convnet-classifier/README.md

 In this project, I build a ConvNet classifier to detect three different types of accent using keras, the input takes in a png spectrum image, and return what kinds of accents it predicted to be.

-The final model reach over 70+% accuracy, beat traditional industry method which usually use support vector machine algorithm over 25%.
+The final model reach over 70+% accuracy, beat traditional industry audio method which usually use support vector machine algorithm over 25%.